 - Cataclysm Climax: There are a couple minor tremors early in the film in an attempt at Foreshadowing, but really, that earthquake at the end seems to come completely out of nowhere, solely for the purpose of triggering Adad's Too Dumb to Live moment (see also Executive Meddling).

 - Character Filibuster: Agar

 - Does Not Like Shoes: Adad is barefoot for the entire film, except at the end when she's given a pair of boots.

-- Downer Ending: Only because of Executive Meddling (See below).
+- Downer Ending: Only because of Executive Meddling (See the trivia page).

 - Dull Surprise: Not quite, but Agar has a very limited, very weird range.

 - God Guise: The Sumerians think the archaeologists are gods because they come from "the world above" and carry "the Fire of Ishtar" (a flashlight).
 Their worshiping of sunlight as the Fire is a kind of a Cargo Cult, as well.

 - Hollywood Evolution: Zigzagged.
 The albino, light-sensitive Sumerians actually make sense (there are species that developed pale skin and light blindness because they live in extreme darkness), but that doesn't explain how humans could somehow create a "forced degeneracy" (as Agar calls it) to turn some people into humanoid mole monsters.

 - Insufferable Genius: Agar plays the most annoying and smarmy archaeologist in some time.

 - The Load: Lafarge is an alternate Trope Namer.
 Later in the movie, he manages to graduate to The Millstone status.
 Posthumously.